omaralfaqih6/breast_cancer_wisconsin/README.md

 Texture-related features and measures like fractal_dimension_mean and symmetry_se show relatively weak correlations with most other variables.
 These weaker correlations may point to independent information that could be valuable in prediction models.
 This strong multicollinearity among certain groups suggests dimensionality reduction techniques or feature selection might be beneficial for reducing redundancy in subsequent modeling.

-5. Model Selection and Evaluation Strategy:
-While the original study used MSM-T, we evaluated several modern models, including logistic regression, decision trees, support vector machines (SVM) and KNN.
-To handle uncertainty and improve robustness, we performed cross-validation and hyperparameter tuning across different algorithms.
-In a medical context where accuracy alone is not enough, we used metrics like precision, recall, F1-score, and ROC-AUC, especially to minimize false negatives, where a malignant tumor might be misclassified as benign—an outcome that carries serious clinical risk.

 ## Recommendations

 In this analysis, we developed a Random Forest classification model to predict breast cancer diagnosis (malignant or benign) based on 20 diagnostic features.
 The model demonstrated strong predictive power on the test data, as shown by a balanced confusion matrix and a high AUC, indicating reliable performance in distinguishing malignant from benign cases.